BTDev/BerryTube/README.md

 Database
 --------

-The MySQL database will be placed in the `database` directory.
-To get an SQL prompt, run `docker exec -it berrytube_bt-mysql_1 mysql -uberrytube -pberrytube berrytube`.
+The database is placed in a docker volume.
+To get an SQL prompt, run `docker exec -it berrytube_mysql_1 mysql -uberrytube -pberrytube berrytube`.